 - single payments under a modified RRSP (plan that ceased to be registered as an RRSP before May 26, 1976).

-- If you pay a monthly periodic annuity of $1,000 from an RRSP, you are not required to withhold income tax on the payment.
+- If you make a monthly periodical annuity payment of $1,000 from an RRSP, you are not required to withhold income tax on the payment.

-Use the usual method to withhold income tax from the portion of a periodic payment from a RRIF that exceeds the minimum amount.
+Use the usual method to withhold income tax from the portion of a periodic payment from a registered retirement income fund (RRIF) that exceeds the minimum amount.

-In the case of a single payment, withhold 15% income tax on the portion of the payment that exceeds the minimum amount.
+In the case of a single payment, withhold 15% income tax on the portion of the payment from a RRIF that exceeds the minimum amount.